Welcome to the Laboratory Registration System!

 Delegating this task to your lab manager/supervisor:

-If you are going to assign the registration to someone in your lab, you need to contactEHSLRS@stonybrook.edu and let us know the name of that person first so that we can grant them access to register for you.
+If you are going to assign the registration process to someone in your lab, you need to contact EHSLRS@stonybrook.edu and provide the name of that person so that we may grant them access to register for you.
 You will be notified when they are cleared to register your spaces.